Best Next.js Ecommerce Templates in 2026: Complete Guide & Comparison

 • Interact with filters, sort controls, and quantity selectors

 If your template is not WCAG AA accessible, you are excluding customers and exposing yourself to legal risk.
-In 2026, accessibility lawsuits against e-commerce sites are increasing.
+For a deep dive on accessible checkout patterns, see our accessible ecommerce WCAG checkout guide.
+In 2026, accessibility lawsuits against ecommerce sites are increasing.
 Building it in from the start is cheaper than retrofitting later.

 Checkout Quality